 14. Create a “Work for us” video (for those hiring hard!)

 Yes, you should totally create one, but they can be time-consuming to direct and edit.
 I would only advise a client to spend time and money if they are intending to 20+ people a year.
 There are three employer branding videos that I really, really like.
-The Teamleader one, the Mollie one and the Zendesk one.
+The Teamleader one, the e Teamleader one, and the Zendesk one.
 These videos portray a sense of humour and crucially, they are totally authentic.
 There are companies out there that can help you make these videos.

 15. Write engaging vacancies